Charles G. Hull

 1230 Peachtree Street NE, Suite 2700, Atlanta, GA 30309

-Tvsdesign was founded by Bill Thompson, Tom Ventulett, and Ray Stainback, all seeking to create inspired designs for an evolving world.
-Today, tvsdesign is run by President Janet Simpson and Managing Principal Becky Ward.
+tvdesign was founded by Bill Thompson, Tom Ventulett, and Ray Stainback, all seeking to create inspired designs for an evolving world.
+Today, tvdesign is run by President Janet Simpson and Managing Principal Becky Ward.
 The firm has 50 years of experience and has contributed to the designs of millions of square feet across the world.
 The firm excels in office designs, with a team of office architects providing services for workplaces that embody each client’s values and promoting communication, creativity, and productivity.
-Run by office design team Principals Kevin Gordon, Jay Thomson, David Brown, and Robert O’Keefe, tvsdesign has created corporate spaces aiming to improve employee wellness and retention and keep up with the changing needs of the modern workplace.
-ASID Georgia has recognized tvsdesign with two Design Excellence Awards in this category, one for Fiserv’s Client Experience Center and the other for LPL Financial’s Ft.
+Led by a dedicated workplace design team, the firm has created corporate spaces aiming to improve employee wellness and retention and keep up with the changing needs of the modern office.
+In recent years, ASID Georgia has recognized the firm with two Design Excellence Awards in the corporate office design category, one for Fiserv’s Client Experience Center and the other for LPL Financial’s Ft.
 Mill campus.

-tvdesign’s 1015 Techwood Building, an expansion of Turner Broadcasting Companies, acts primarily as an operations facilities.
-Located in a classic, collegiate campus, the building includes eight floors that are reachable through a series of covered walkways, and a portion of the building’s roof includes a rooftop garden.
-The building features brick, precast concrete walls, whose color and texture complement nearby buildings, with one section of the building made entirely of glass, allowing natural, northern light into the offices.
-The glass section contains a playful pattern of panels, both translucent and transparent, and reflects the spirit of the building’s purpose.
-The Savannah River National Laboratory, a work in progress, will be located in Augusta, Georgia.
-While the structure will be mixed-use, a big portion of it is designed to provide spaces where business professionals can work alongside and adjacent to students, entrepreneurs, faculty, and scientists.
-The design is part of a larger project that will combine the headquarters of the Savannah River National Laboratory with Augusta University School of Science and Technology, with the final product occupying 500k square feet of office space.
+tvdesign’s 1015 Techwood Building, an expansion of Turner Broadcasting Companies, acts primarily as an operations facility.
+Located in a classic, collegiate campus, the building includes eight floors that are reachable through a series of covered walkways.
+A portion of the building’s roof includes a rooftop garden.
+The building features brick, precast concrete walls, with a color palette and texture that complement nearby buildings.
+One section of the building is made entirely of glass, allowing an abundance of natural light in.
+The glass section contains a playful pattern of panels, both translucent and transparent, and reflects the spirit of the building’s creative character.
+Another project is the Savannah River National Laboratory, a work in progress, located in Augusta, Georgia.
+While the structure is a mixed-use building, a big portion of it is designed to provide workspaces for business professionals.
+The design is part of a larger project that will combine the headquarters of the Savannah River National Laboratory with Augusta University School of Science and Technology, with the final product occupying 500,000 square feet of office space.
 Central to the design is a “collaboration courtyard” built on a raised, landscaped plaza where employees and visitors can congregate, share meals, and socialize.

 AIA Design Firm of the Year, Innovation by Design Awards for General Excellence